SEliseT/Crypto_Currencies/README.md

 # CryptoCurrencies

-Preprocessing data for PCA, reducing dimensions for PCA, clustering by k-means then visualizing the results to decide whether or not a crypto currency is tradable.
+Preprocessing data for PCA, reducing dimensions for PCA, clustering by k-means then visualizing the results to determine whether or not a crypto currency is tradable.